Best Stroller for Travel

 The second is the regular ol’ lightweight “square-fold” stroller.
 These travel strollers take up the most space when folded, but generally offer better features and one-handed steering (usually).

-You can see them folded (below) and unfolded to get an appreciation of the relative sizes.
+You can see them folded and unfolded below to get an appreciation of the relative sizes: